A Feedee's Sonnets

 Doth whisper secrets to mine eager mind.

-As Narcissus sunk to his wat'ry bride,
+As Narcissus drown for his wat'ry bride,

-Yet, mirrored glass deceives with truth belied
+Yet gilded glass deceives with truth belied

-Than what my love-lit eyes may understand.
+Than infatuated eyes may understand.

 If beauty fades when seen through honest eyes,

-Still let me dwell within her veiled disguise.
+I would rather dwell within veiled disguise.

 IV.
 "150"

-Her cheeks once bone, now plump as autumn fruit,
+Thy cheeks once bone, now plump as autumn fruit,

-Where once was firm, now yields a softer space.
+What once was firm, now yields a softer space.

-Her radiance glows, though altered by our play;
+Thy radiance glows, though altered by our play;

 I jest, my dear, for thou art ever fair,